GuyYar1/PythonDelivRepo/README.md

 The project has one class that uses its own attributes and methods. it uses a common Import file to all of its files. that way we can do one import on each file.
     Files:
             1.common_imports.py - gather all the import module or packs into one file and later on use one import all from this collection.
-            2.TimeUtils.py - time utilities that handles the time zone and simmilar.
+            2.TimeUtils.py - time utilities that handles the time zone and similar.
             3.requirements.txt - output of the moduls and pack that installed on developer pc. (should consider in future to clean dependencies to knwo which are used)
             4.gitignore - ignore not relevant files that related to dev IDE or others irrlevant.
             5.IpNetUtils.py - allow to check network, replace an ip in case of blocking from web api service.